VISIONS helps employers build more inclusive teams, by connecting them to untapped talent.

 Other Ways to Support VISIONS

-Join a Borough Advisory Board
+Join an Advisory Board

 Volunteers may assist participants with reading mail, and other types of written materials, escorting them in the community for shopping and appointments, and helping in a variety of programs (i.e. Arts & crafts, knitting, ceramics, and technology training).